evanunderscore/pygnurl/README.rst

     >>> readline.parse_and_bind('tab: complete')
     >>> r<tab><tab>

+If you are using Python 3.4 or later, completion and history will be set up for you automatically.
+If you are using an older version, you will need to set this up yourself.

 If you set the ``PYTHONSTARTUP`` environment variable to a Python file, it will be run every time you start the interpreter.
 An example startup file giving tab completion and saved history is provided in ``pygnurl/scripts/startup.py``.
 You